Advancing Embodied Intelligence in Robotic-Assisted Endovascular Procedures: A Systematic Review of AI Solutions: Abstract

 \section{Abstract}

-Endovascular procedures have revolutionized the treatment of vascular diseases thanks to minimally invasive solutions that significantly reduce patient recovery time and enhance clinical outcomes.
-However, the precision and dexterity required during these procedures poses considerable challenges for interventionists.
-Robotic systems have emerged offering transformative solutions, addressing issues such as operator fatigue, radiation exposure, and the inherent limitations of human precision.
-The integration of Embodied Intelligence (EI) into these systems signifies a paradigm shift, enabling robots to navigate complex vascular networks and adapt to dynamic physiological conditions.
-Data-driven approaches, advanced computer vision, medical image analysis, and machine learning techniques, are at the forefront of this evolution.
-These methods augment procedural intelligence by facilitating real-time vessel segmentation, device tracking, and anatomical landmark detection.
-Reinforcement learning and imitation learning further refine navigation strategies and replicate experts' techniques.
-This review systematically examines the integration of EI principles into robotic technologies, in relation to endovascular procedures.
-We discuss recent advancements in intelligent perception and data-driven control, and their practical applications in robot-assisted endovascular procedures.
-By critically evaluating current limitations and emerging opportunities, this review establishes a framework for future developments, emphasizing the potential for greater autonomy and improved clinical outcomes.
-Emerging trends and specific areas of research, such as federated learning for medical data sharing, explainable AI for clinical decision support, and advanced human-robot collaboration paradigms, are also explored, offering insights into the future direction of this rapidly evolving field. \end{spacing}
+Endovascular procedures have revolutionized vascular disease treatment, yet their manual execution is challenged by the demands for high precision, operator fatigue, and radiation exposure.
+Robotic systems have emerged as transformative solutions to mitigate these inherent limitations.
+A pivotal moment has arrived, where a confluence of pressing clinical needs and breakthroughs in AI creates an opportunity for a paradigm shift toward Embodied Intelligence (EI), enabling robots to navigate complex vascular networks and adapt to dynamic physiological conditions.
+Data-driven approaches, leveraging advanced computer vision, medical image analysis, and machine learning, drive this evolution by enabling real-time vessel segmentation, device tracking, and anatomical landmark detection.
+Reinforcement learning and imitation learning further enhance navigation strategies and replicate expert techniques.
+This review systematically analyzes the integration of EI into endovascular robotics, identifying profound systemic challenges such as the heterogeneity in validation standards and the gap between human mimicry and machine-native capabilities.
+Based on this analysis, a conceptual roadmap is proposed that reframes the ultimate objective away from systems that supplant clinical decision-making.
+This vision of augmented intelligence, where the clinician's role evolves into that of a high-level supervisor, provides a principled foundation for the future of the field.